islomar/poc-vault/README.md

 * To authenticate with a token: `vault login <your_token>`
 * After a token is created, you can revoke it: `vault token revoke <your_token>`
 * Log back with root token: `vault login $VAULT_DEV_ROOT_TOKEN_ID`
+* In practice, operators should not use the `token create` command to generate Vault tokens for users or machines.
+Instead, those users or machines should authenticate to Vault using any of Vault's configured auth methods such as GitHub, LDAP, AppRole, etc.

 ### Authorization
 * TBD